-To make an Offer in Compromise, you’ll need to submit the following, often with the help of a tax relief firm:
+To make an Offer in Compromise, you’ll need to submit the following, often with the help of a back tax assistance firm:

 When you make an Offer in Compromise, you’ll also need to select a payment option.
 The IRS offers two choices:

 After submitting an Offer in Compromise, you’ll have to wait for a response from the IRS.
 While you wait, you should continue to make the payments you outlined in your offer.
 While the IRS considers your offer, it’s important to know that the agency may file a tax lien but will pause other collection actions.
 If you don’t receive a response from the IRS within two years, the agency automatically accepts your Offer in Compromise automatically.

 When you owe the IRS tens of thousands of dollars, you might not be able to pay it off in a lump sum.
 With installment payments, you can negotiate an agreement to pay smaller amounts periodically over a longer period of time, whether you owe individual or business taxes.

 Like the helpful changes to the Offer in Compromise option, the Fresh Start initiative also introduced more beneficial terms for installment payments.
 Before Fresh Start, only taxpayers who owed $25,000 or less in back taxes could qualify for installment payments.
 Since the 2012 tax law change, you can owe up to $50,000 and still be eligible for this option.

 Under the Fresh Start program, you can also negotiate an agreement that allows you up to six years to pay off your back taxes.
 This extension means you can have a much more reasonable amount of time to address your debts to the IRS.
 This program update also means you can submit smaller minimum payments each month, which can help you maintain a monthly budget that works for you.